HTTP Streaming API

 application/json |

-Specifies that the request body is JSON |
+Indicates that the request body is a JSON object |

 Authorization |